-Samos sits close to the Turkish coast, a large and mountainous island that was in ancient times one of Greece's wealthiest places.
+Samos island isone of the Dodecanese islands sitting fairly close to the Turkish coast, a large and mountainous island that was, in ancient times, one of Greece's wealthiest places.

 As a result, Samos is today noted for its many architectural wonders of the ancient world, although unfortunately not all of them have been preserved for present-day visitors to enjoy.

-In the main resorts, rough Greek edges have been polished smooth and visitors may find more holiday villages than Greek villages.
+In the main island resorts, visitors may find the rough Greek edges have been polished smooth and the atmosphere is perhaps more often modern holiday village than traditional Greek village.

 But it's not all like that.
 Samos has something for everyone, from big hotels to rustic backwaters, miles of sand, towering mountains, lush forests and some singularly beautiful scenery.